nijaru/nijaru.github.io/_posts/2017-05-30-installing-minikube-and-kubectl.md

 Information detailing this post and those following it can be found at my previous [blog post]({{page.previous.url}}).

 # Setup
-To get started, you'll need to install tools for working with Kubernetes, Google Cloud, and a couple others for everything to work properly.
+To get started, you'll need to install tools for working with Kubernetes, Google Cloud, and a couple others for everything in these guides to work properly.

 ## 1. [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
-kubectl is a CLI for running commands against Kubernetes clusters.
+You can use the Kubernetes command-line tool, kubectl, to deploy and manage applications on Kubernetes.
+Using kubectl, you can inspect cluster resources; create, delete, and update components; and look at your new cluster and bring up example apps.

 Run the following commands for your platform to install it.

 ### Linux/amd64
 ```